 You could grab as many slices as you like.

-Was it worth the $40?
-We thought so given the fact that we enjoyed several mimosas and incredibly friendly service over the course of 90+ minutes.
-It was nice and relaxing to enjoy the brasserie’s bustling atmosphere even if we might have been squished in a little tighter than we would have liked.
-Compared to what I would have spent for the amount of food at the Boulangerie next door, I easily ate $10 worth of meat and cheese and another $10 worth of Croque Monsieur and Tartine aux Fromages on top of the other various breads.
-It’s a much worse value proposition for those that either don’t drink or probably won’t be consuming more than one mimosa.
+Was it worth the $48?
+We thought so given the fact that we enjoyed several mimosas and plenty of food over 90+ minutes.
+We didn’t have as good of luck with service this year, but it was still nice and relaxing to enjoy the brasserie’s bustling atmosphere.
+We did end up being squished in a little tighter than we would have liked for the second year in a row.
+Compared to what I would have spent for the amount of food at the Boulangerie next door, I easily ate $10 worth of meat and cheese, and another $10 worth of Croque Monsieur and Tartines, on top of the other various breads.
+“Just” four mimosas is $30-worth, too.
+It’s a much worse value proposition for those who either don’t drink or probably won’t be consuming more than one mimosa.
 You could go next door and easily spend $20 less to fill up on stuff at the bakery and enjoy a similar view outside on the promenade with a lot fewer people around.